Bikramai/React-Game-Hub-App/README.md

 # Project: Building a Video Game Discovery App
 - What is Build
+  This is a mini version of the ROG website, a popular video game discovery platform.
+  We can search for games up here.
+We can filter them by genre.
+As the games are loading, we can see loading skeletons.
+We can also filter by platform, like PC, PlayStation, Xbox, and so on.
+We can sort the games.
+So we have several UI patterns you see in modern applications.

 - Up for  a Chellenge?
 - Setting Up the Project
 - Installing Chakra UI